wvchallenges/mobile-challenge/README.md

 ## Final Notes

 - I noticed that you have a GraphQL schema, the requirements said to use the REST version, but if allowed, I would have used Apollo Client to both manage the state and interact with your GraphQL interface.
-That would have also brought the benefit of auto-generating the typescript types off the remote GraphQL interface and allowing for an end to end typed data flow
+That would have also brought the benefit of auto-generating the typescript types off the remote GraphQL schema and allowing for an end to end typed data flow
-- There are a lot of overkills in the way I set up the project, like Typescript, eslint, Redux/Saga, Workers, etc. But the idea was to treat it as if this was going to end up being a product we would be developing for months as part of a team
+- There are a lot of overkills in the way I set up the project, like Typescript, eslint, Redux/Saga, Workers, and react-navigation.
+But the idea was to treat it as if this was going to end up being a product we would be developing for months as part of a team